My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 If this happens, we can stop propping it up with American dollars, remove the largest purveyor of foreign intelligence inside our country, and free up a large office building in downtown NYC, right on the East River.

 I'm for it.
 I've always been for it!
 Do it NOW!
-Then expel all of the UN Ambassadors and their Lackies.
+Expel all of the UN Ambassadors and their lackeys.

 That's right, I said it.